A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Conclusion

 \FloatBarrier

-\begin{acks} We thank the other members of our project (Ulrich Leicht-Deobald, Serhiy Kandul, Markus Christen and Egwuchukwu Ani) for their continuous feedback on the approach presented in this paper.
-We also thank participants of our algorithmic fairness workshop at the Applied Machine Learning Days (AMLD) at École polytechnique fédérale de Lausanne (EPFL) in Switzerland and the participants of the course ``Informatics, Ethics and Society’' at the University of Zurich for critical discussions.
-This work was supported by the National Research Programme “Digital Transformation” (NRP 77) of the Swiss National Science Foundation (SNSF) -- grant number 187473 -- and by Innosuisse -- grant number 44692.1 IP-SBM.
-Michele Loi was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 898322. \end{acks}
+\begin{acks} We thank the other members of our project and colleagues (Eleonora Viganò, Ulrich Leicht-Deobald, Serhiy Kandul, Markus Christen, Anikó Hannák, Nicolò Pagan, Stefania Ionescu, Aleksandra Urman, Leonore Röseler, Azza Bouleimen, and Egwuchukwu Ani) for their continuous feedback on the framework presented in this paper.
+We also thank participants of our algorithmic fairness workshop at the Applied Machine Learning Days (AMLD) at École polytechnique fédérale de Lausanne (EPFL) in Switzerland and the participants of the course ``Informatics, Ethics and Society'' at the University of Zurich for critical discussions.
+This work was supported by the National Research Programme “Digital Transformation” (NRP 77) of the Swiss National Science Foundation (SNSF) --- grant number 187473 --- and by Innosuisse --- grant number 44692.1 IP-SBM.
+Michele Loi was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 898322. \end{acks}